paulscherrerinstitute/wica-js/README.md

 </html>
 ```
 In this example a single channel named "abc:def" is being monitored.
 When the page is loaded the div element's
-*text content* will be dynamically updated with the latest values obtained from the wica channel.
+*text content* will be dynamically updated with the latest values obtained from the wica server.
 The div
 element's *style* will be dynamically updated to reflect the state of the connection to the channel's data
 source and/or the channel's alarm state.